The case of a California judge charged with murder in his wife's death has ended in a mistrial

 The case had roiled the legal community in Orange County, home to 3 million people, between Los Angeles and San Diego.

-At trial earlier, prosecutors had said Ferguson had been drinking before he made a gun-like hand gesture toward his wife of 27 years during an argument at a restaurant on Aug.
-3, 2023, over family finances.
+During the trial, prosecutors said Ferguson had been drinking before he made a gun-like hand gesture toward his wife of 27 years during an argument at a restaurant on Aug.
+3, 2023 over family finances.
 They said he later pulled out a real gun when she chided him to do so after they returned home to watch "Breaking Bad" along with their adult son Phillip.

 Ferguson acknowledged firing the shot but contended it was an accident.
 He said he was removing the gun from an ankle holster where he always carried it but fumbled it when he tried to place it on a table.